firebuild/firebuild/src/common/README_MSG_FRAME.txt

 response from the supervisor with the same ack_id.
 A value of 0 means that no response is expected, or ack_id is otherwise irrelevant.

-"msg_size" is the payload length, i.e. excluding "ack_id" and "msg_size".
+"msg_size" is the payload length, i.e. excluding the header.

 An empty message ends here ("msg_size" is 0).